WeiweiBian/analysis_CHIP/README.md

 I stored the differential peaks with FDR<0.01 as peaks_Padj.csv.

 ## Step 6: volcano plot based on DESeq2 results
 I used the results from DESeq2 to generate the volcano plot.
-The label is identified from peak1 to peak 55218.
+The label is identified from row numbers as peak1 to peak55218.
+The volcano plots are uploaded named volcano_plot.png.